-The EPA is required to determine and publish the applicable annual renewable fuel percentage standards for each compliance year by November 30 for the forthcoming year.
+The EPA is required by statute to determine and publish the applicable annual renewable fuel percentage standards for each compliance year by November 30 for the forthcoming year.
 The percentage standards represent the ratio of renewable fuel volume to gasoline and diesel volume.
-Beginning in 2011, the Coffeyville refinery was required to blend renewable fuels into its gasoline and diesel fuel or purchase RINs in lieu of blending.
-In 2013, the Wynnewood refinery was subject to the RFS for the first time.
+Despite the statutory deadline, the EPA has not yet determined and published the final applicable annual renewable fuel percentage standards for compliance year 2014 or 2015.

 On June 10, 2015, the EPA published the proposed annual percentage standards for 2014, 2015 and 2016 under the RFS program.
 For each year, the proposed volumes for cellulosic, advanced biofuel and renewable fuel are lower than the statutorily mandated volumes.
 However, the proposed volumes for biomass-based diesel are above the statutorily mandated volumes.
 The EPA is proposing to set the volume requirements for 2014 at the levels that were actually used in 2014.
 For 2015 and 2016, the EPA is proposing to increase the volume requirements above 2014 levels.
 In the same proposed rule, the EPA also published the proposed annual biomass-based diesel volume requirement for 2017.
-The EPA expects to finalize the proposed volumes by November 30, 2015.
+The EPA expects to finalize the proposed volumes by November 30, 2015

-The cost of RINs for the three months ended June 30, 2015 and 2014 was approximately \$74.1 million and \$29.1 million, respectively.
-The cost of RINs for the six months ended June 30, 2015 and 2014 was approximately \$74.1 million and \$63.8 million, respectively.
-The current and future cost of RINs for the petroleum business will be more accurately defined by the November 30, 2015 ruling.
+The cost of RINs for the three months ended September 30, 2015 and 2014 was approximately \$19.3 million and \$18.5 million, respectively.
+The cost of RINs for the nine months ended September 30, 2015 and 2014 was approximately \$93.4 million and \$82.3 million, respectively.
+The current and future cost of RINs for the petroleum business will be more accurately defined following the EPA's publication of the final volumes, expected by November 30, 2015.
 The future cost of RINs for the petroleum business is difficult to estimate.
 Additionally, the cost of RINs is dependent upon a variety of factors, which include EPA regulations, the availability of RINs for purchase, the price at which RINs can be purchased, transportation fuel production levels, the mix of the petroleum business' petroleum products, as well as the fuel blending performed at its refineries and downstream terminals, all of which can vary significantly from quarter to quarter.
-Based upon recent market prices of RINs and current estimates related to the other variable factors, the petroleum business currently estimates that the total cost of RINs will be approximately \$110.0 million to \$150.0 million for the year ending December 31, 2015.
+Based upon recent market prices of RINs and current estimates related to the other variable factors, the petroleum business currently estimates that the total cost of RINs will be approximately \$100.0 million to \$125.0 million for the year ending December 31, 2015.